 The Office of Admission is where prospective student contact with Samford begins.
 This office is responsible for admission processing, campus visits and preview events, merit scholarships, orientations and recruitment.

 Campus Life is committed to developing each individual student's emotional, intellectual, physical, social, and spiritual well-being by providing opportunities that maximize student potential and broaden understanding of one's place in a global society, while nurturing a sense of belonging for all students in a Christian campus community.

-Student Affairs and Title IX Coordinator
+Student Conduct Coordinator and Title IX Coordinator

 The Student Conduct Coordinator is engaged in managing the processes prescribed by the Undergraduate Honor Code.
 The Coordinator provides Undergraduate Honor Code education to the campus, and training for members of the Honor Council.

 The Title IX Coordinator is responsible for ensuring the University’s compliance with Federal Title IX policies, Violence Against Women Act (VAWA) and the Clery Act.
 Title IX prohibits discrimination on the basis of gender in educational programs and activities receiving federal financial assistance.